Raspberry Pi Pico W and Pico 2 W

 Next goes Mongoose.
 It should be run after network initialization is complete.
 The logic is standard; we initialize the event manager, start a listener, and fall into an infinite event loop:

-For this example we've chosen to embed all the web files in a packed filesystem, more information on the embedded filesystem tutorial
+For this example we have a function to start the listeners, and we've chosen to embed all the web files in a packed filesystem; more information on the embedded filesystem tutorial

-Note that Mongoose has been configured to run under FreeRTOS and lwIP, we do so in the Makefile by defining MG_ARCH=MG_ARCH_FREERTOS and MG_ENABLE_LWIP=1
+Note that Mongoose has been configured to run under the Pico-SDK and lwIP, we do so in mongoose_config.h by defining:

 We have covered those aspects that are specific to the Pico W implementation, for the details on the application and the UI, please see the device dashboard tutorial.